nob_luma_chroma_forward (Compatible with IFFS 2027.0.0 and up)

 Because for most use-cases, lossy compression is to be applied externally, a mathematically lossless intermediate format is desirable; such as a packed DPX sequence, or RAW/R210 QuickTime formats (for 8/10 bit, respectively).

-As an example, taking the default configuration of this shader, for FFmpeg the 10-bit 4:2:0 encode (read as ‘gbrp10le’ pixel format) can be cast to the actual ‘yuv420p10’ data using the following video filtergraph (‘-vf’): ‘split=2[orig][tmp];[tmp]crop=in_w/2:in_h/2:0:0[crop];[orig][crop]mergeplanes=0x001112:yuv420p10’.
+Taking the default configuration of this shader as example, for FFmpeg, the 10-bit 4:2:0 encode (read as ‘gbrp10le’ pixel format) can be cast to the actual ‘yuv420p10’ data using the following video filtergraph (‘-vf’): ‘split=2[orig][tmp];[tmp]crop=in_w/2:in_h/2:0:in_h/2[crop];[orig][crop]mergeplanes=0x001112:yuv420p10’.

 From there, it behaves like usual 4:2:0 content and can be directly encoded to (for example) H.265 using libx265.